-As digital editor at Focus magazine, then called BBC Focus magazine, Louise edited the first iPad app from BBC magazines, which was named the world’s joint best publication app by iMonitor, and one of the best apps of the year by The Sunday Times and Apple.
+As digital editor at Focus magazine, then part of BBC Worldwide, Louise edited the first iPad app from BBC magazines, which was named the world’s joint best publication app by iMonitor, and one of the best apps of the year by The Sunday Times and Apple.
 She interviewed figures including Jimmy Wales and James Watson, and her science writing won New Consumer Specialist Journalist of the Year at the PPA New Talent Awards 2012.

 Louise grew up in London and studied English Literature at the University of Warwick, followed by an MA Journalism at Goldsmiths, university of London.
 She got her first paid journalism work as a researcher at The Evening Standard on its ‘1000’ magazine, which was shortlisted for the British Press Awards.

-If you’d like to speak to her or commission her, please can get in contact here.
+If you’d like to speak to her or commission her, please get in contact here.